All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Why Semaglutide Causes Nausea

 Semaglutide is a GLP-1 receptor agonist, meaning it mimics a hormone your body naturally produces in the gut after eating.
 One of its key mechanisms is slowing gastric emptying, which keeps food in your stomach longer and contributes to feelings of fullness.
 This delayed gastric emptying is a feature, not a bug.
-It is part of how the drug helps reduce appetite and caloric intake.
+It's part of how the drug helps reduce appetite and caloric intake.

 Semaglutide also acts directly on GLP-1 receptors in the brainstem, specifically in an area called the area postrema, which is sometimes called the "vomiting center."
 This direct central nervous system effect contributes to the nausea independent of what is happening in your stomach.